 Infection.
 Minor infections occur in about 2% of patients.
 Serious infections, requiring intravenous antibiotics or drainage of an abscess occur in less than 0.1% of cases.
 Even the rare serious infections usually resolve completely in a few weeks.

 Vasitis or Epididymitis.
 Inflammation and swelling of the tissue surrounding the vas or extending down around the epididymis (the part just below the vas that joins it to the testicle) occurs about 2% of the time.
 It’s usually mild and transient, no bigger than a grape.
-It can be painful, but this too will settle with religious use of anti-inflammatory drugs (NSAIDS such as ibuprofen).
-It can sometimes take a few weeks to settle down.
-That is why I encourage the liberal use of NSAIDS for a full week post-op, even if you’re not having pain.
+Sometimes it can be painful, but this too will settle with persistent use of anti-inflammatory drugs (NSAIDS such as ibuprofen).